modular/modular/KGEN/docs/public/programming-manual.md

 scales across many use cases from accelerators through to application programming and scripting.

-This document is an introduction to the Mojo programming language, fit for consumption by Mojo programmers.
-It assumes knowledge of Python and systems programming concepts but it does not expect the reader to be a compiler nerd.
+This document is an introduction to the Mojo programming language, not a complete language guide.
+It assumes knowledge of Python and systems programming concepts.
 At the moment, Mojo is still a work in progress and the documentation is targeted to developers with systems programming experience.
 As the language grows and becomes more broadly available, we intend for it to be friendly and accessible to everyone, including beginner programmers.
 It's just not there today.